Viaccess-Orca/adsplayer.js/README.md

 * opening the web page when a click on the playing ad has been detected by the plugin
 * pausing/resuming the plugin (for example when application visibility changes)

+CSAdsPlugin is currently supported on Chrome, Edge, Firefox and Safari.

 ## Build / Run

 ``` bash